Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

-Besides quantifying the order parameter, the above result implies that, since the value of $Q^*(T<T_c)$ only depends on the values of $s^*_+(T<T_c)$ and $s^*_-(T<T_c)$ (which by construction are the same in the canonical and microcanonical ensembles), whenever one ensemble is in the BEC phase, the other ensemble is the BEC phase as well, for all temperatures $T<T_c$.
+Besides quantifying the order parameter, the above calculation shows that, since the value of $Q^*(T\!<\!T_c)$ only depends on the values of $s^*_+(T\!<\!T_c)$ and $s^*_-(T\!<\!T_c)$ (which by construction are the same in the canonical and microcanonical ensembles), whenever one ensemble is in the BEC phase, the other ensemble is the BEC phase as well, for all temperatures $T\!<\!T_c$.
 As for the non-condensed, this allows us to refer to the conjugate canonical and microcanonical ensembles being `in the same phase' consistently.
-Using Eqs.~\eqref{panzanella} and~\eqref{eq:orderBEC}, we can alternatively express the model parameters in terms of the order parameter as follows:
+Inverting Eq.~\eqref{eq:orderBEC}, we can also express the parameter $\psi^*_+(T\!<\!T_c)$ in terms of the order parameter as follows:

 The `inverse' problem is solved by inverting Eqs.~\eqref{s*+<} and~\eqref{s*-<} and using them into Eq.~\eqref{eq_betas} to get